A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with

 The paper is organized as follows.
-Section \ref{S:model} provides an overview of the ZIBNP model.
-Section \ref{S:BNP} develops the nonparametric aspect primarily responsible for achieving dimension reduction, incorporating covariate effects, and detecting the differential taxa.
-Section \ref{S:censoring} introduces the censoring framework for stochastically imputing technical zeros.
-Section \ref{S:inference} outlines the posterior inference and MCMC procedure for detecting DA taxa.
-In Section \ref{S:simulation}, simulation studies demonstrate the high accuracy achieved by the proposed method relative to some well-established analytical approaches capable of adjusting for covariates and with available R packages.
-Section \ref{sec:dataAnalysis} analyzes the motivating microbiome datasets using the ZIBNP method.
+Section \ref{S:model} introduces the ZIBNP model.
+Section~\ref{S:BNP} develops the nonparametric mixture component for mitigating high-dimensionality and collinearity, incorporating covariate effects, and detecting differential taxa.
+Section \ref{S:technical zeros} addresses the challenges of sparsity by fostering a censoring framework for non-biological zeros.
+Section \ref{S:inference} outlines the posterior inference procedure.
+Section \ref{S:simulation} uses artificial datasets to demonstrate the high accuracy achieved by ZIBNP relative to existing approaches that adjust for sample covariates.
+Section \ref{sec:dataAnalysis} analyzes the motivating microbiome datasets using the proposed ZIBNP method.
 Section \ref{S:discussion} concludes with a brief discussion.